 Redshift Security: Access and Data Flows Explained

-TL;DR This is a first in a series of blogs that exposes security risks, possible attack vectors, and how to hunt and prevent them using Data detection and Response (DDR).
+This blog post is the first in a series that exposes security risks, possible attack vectors, and how to hunt and prevent them using data detection and response (DDR).

 When correctly configured, Redshift’s security features and capabilities protect sensitive data from leaks or other security incidents.
 However, often, organizations struggle to correctly configure and implement these features because the manual processes can be time-consuming and require specialized skills.

 To mitigate security and privacy risks, you need to appropriately configure security features and follow practices.
-Implementing robust access management controls is the first step to protecting sensitive data stored in Redshift.
+Implementing rigorous access controls is the first step to protecting sensitive data stored in Redshift.

-According to Amazon, Redshift delivers business value with two to seven times better price performance on high-concurrency and low-latency real world analytics.
-A popular service, Redshift, is used by more than 20,000 companies.
+According to Amazon, Redshift delivers business value with 2-7 times better price performance on high-concurrency and low-latency real-world analytics.
+A popular service, Redshift is used by more than 20,000 companies.

 As a widely used data warehouse containing sensitive personal and intellectual property data, you need to secure your deployment to comply with privacy laws and mitigate data breach risk.